Lucasmercado101/online-tic-tac-toe-game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I originally made this website to learn React, Redux and Firestore.
-I later rebuild it from scratch with react hooks so that the code is improved.
+I made this simple tic tac toe game to learn how to use Socket.IO

 ### Built With
 * [Node.js](https://nodejs.org)